Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Inference in NLSM

+In all our experiments, we use an all $0$'s input vector for $\mathcal{G}_{\mathbf{m}}^{\bm{\psi}}$ at each timestep.
+If observable features of nodes (that may be dynamic themselves) are available, one can instead use these features as input.
+For $\mathcal{G}_{\bm{\sigma}}^{\bm{\psi}}$ and $\mathcal{G}_{\bm{\sigma}}^{\bar{\bm{\theta}}}$, instead of computing the variance terms, which are constrained to be positive, we compute log of variance (this is again standard practice \cite{KingmaEtAl:2013:AutoEncodingVariationalBayes}).

-Once the mean and covariance parameters are available, we use the reparameterisation trick \citep{KingmaEtAl:2013:AutoEncodingVariationalBayes} to sample $\bm{\psi}_n^{(t)}$ and $\bar{\bm{\theta}}_k^{(t)}$ using (\ref{eq:q_psi_gaussian}) and (\ref{eq:q_theta_gaussian}) which are then used to approximate $ELBO(\bm{\Phi})$ using (\ref{eq:elbo_general}) as described in Section \ref{section:approximating_elbo}.
-The training objective is to maximize $ELBO(\bm{\Phi})$.
-The beauty of our model is that $ELBO(\bm{\Phi})$ is differentiable with respect to $\bm{\Phi}$ and gradients can be easily computed by back-propagation which allows one to capitalize on the powerful optimization methods used for training neural networks.
+Once the mean and covariance parameters are available, we use the reparameterisation trick \cite{KingmaEtAl:2013:AutoEncodingVariationalBayes} to sample $\bm{\psi}_n^{(t)}$ and $\bar{\bm{\theta}}_k^{(t)}$ using (\ref{eq:q_psi_gaussian}) and (\ref{eq:q_theta_gaussian}) which are then used to approximate $\text{ELBO}(\bm{\Phi})$ using (\ref{eq:elbo_general}) as described in Section \ref{section:approximating_elbo}.
+The training objective is to maximize $\text{ELBO}(\bm{\Phi})$.
+The beauty of our model is that $\text{ELBO}(\bm{\Phi})$ is differentiable with respect to $\bm{\Phi}$ and gradients can be easily computed by back-propagation.
+This means that one can optimize this function using a gradient-based method and therefore capitalize on the powerful optimization methods used for training neural networks.
 Furthermore, since ELBO uses only pairwise interactions among nodes, we can operate in a batch setting where only a subset of all nodes and the interactions within this subset are considered.
-This allows us to scale up to rather large networks by training our model on random batches of nodes.
+This allows us to scale up to rather large networks by training our model on random batches of nodes and their sub-graphs.

-One additional benefit of using a neural network as opposed to learning the variational parameters directly is that the neural network should be able to capture the temporal patterns in the data that cannot be captured by the variational parameters on their own.
-Since the neural network is being trained to predict the parameters for time $t$ given the history up to time $t-1$, it is being encouraged to look for temporal patterns.
+One additional benefit of using a neural network as opposed to learning the variational parameters directly is that the neural network can capture the temporal patterns in the data that can not be captured by the variational parameters on their own, as the unrestricted dynamics model is extremely flexible and can cope with a rather drastic evolution of attributes and interaction matrices.
+Since the neural network is being trained to predict the parameters for time $t$ given the history up to time $t-1$, it is being encouraged to look for temporal patterns in the data.